7 Best Automated Reporting Tools: Features, Pros & Cons (2025)

 This already saves you massive time, but let's go even deeper.
 If you need to edit the reports, instead of having to do it one by one, you can just edit the Master template and the changes will automatically be applied to all the linked reports.

-This is the exact strategy that helped Peak Seven digital marketing agency save 63 hours a month on reporting.
+These are the exact features that helped Peak Seven digital marketing agency save 63 hours a month on reporting.
 Read the full story here.

 Whatagraph pros: